Search

 Significantly enhanced the release profile for a model pharmaceutical compound with poor aqueous solubility.
 This could help improve the bioavailability of a compound in vivo.

-What was the outcome-Did we solve the problem?
+What was the outcome, did we solve the problem?

 Yes.
 Allowing tailored drug release profiles based on silica choice.